 Pro Highly scalable

-Continue to works well under a low and heavy load in order to meet the users' need.
+Continues to work well under low or heavy loads in order to meet the users' need.

 Pro True ACID-compliance